The Wallace Library staff is committed to providing access to all collections, services, and programs to all members of the Wheaton Community.

 Most physical library materials in Wheaton’s collection may be placed on hold through the library catalog.
 Materials will be pulled by library staff and held at the Information and Circulation Desk on the Main Level for pickup.
 After you identify a title in the library catalog, choose “Place Hold” and login using your Wheaton credentials.
 Retrieval happens regularly through the day and materials are often available within a few hours.
 You will receive an email when the item is ready for pickup.
 For speedier access, visit the Information and Circulation Desk or call (508) 286-8224.

 If you are an individual with a disability who would like to receive materials from the library stacks more quickly than requesting them through the catalog, you can go to the Information and Circulation Desk on the Main Level or call (508) 286-8224 during hours of operation with the titles you want and library staff will retrieve the items.
 At certain times there may be a short wait for book retrieval, based on location of the item or quantity of materials requested.
+If you’d like to designate someone to pick up your items for you, contact Maryann Geppner, Coordinator of Access Services, at (508) 286-3708.

 Archives and Special Collections